Please join the Friends for the next Pen to Podium lecture sponsored by the Arkansas State Archives.

 Author and former tourism director Joe David Rice will speak about his book, “Arkansas Backstories: Quirks, Characters, and Curiosities of the Natural State,” at 6 p.m.
 Tuesday, Nov.
 12, at Arkansas Heritage at 1100 North St. in Little Rock.

 “The stories involving robber barons, scoundrels and wannabe politicians are fascinating,” Rice said about his book.
 “I think even non-history buffs will enjoy learning about some of the incidents and characters that have helped shape this state.”

-The free lecture is part of the Arkansas State Archives’ “Pen to Podium: Arkansas Historical Writers’ Lecture Series.”
-A reception sponsored by the Friends of the Arkansas State Archives will start at 5:30 p.m.
+Rice’s lecture is part of the quarterly “Pen to Podium: Arkansas Historical Writers’ Lecture” series, which is sponsored by the Arkansas State Archives and Friends of the Arkansas State Archives.